-A significant portion of our total outstanding shares are restricted from immediate resale but may be sold into the market in the near future.
-This could cause the market price of our common stock to drop significantly, even if our business is doing well.
+Sales of a substantial number of shares of our common stock into the market could cause the market price of our common stock to drop significantly, even if our business is doing well.

 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 If our stockholders sell, or the market perceives that our stockholders intend to sell, substantial amounts of our common stock in the public market, the market price of our common stock could decline significantly.